SOFTS-London cocoa hits record high, coffee and sugar also up

 * Dealers said weather conditions in top producer Brazil are favourable and should allow the country to crush most of its cane by the end of this month.

-* Egypt has issued an international tender to buy at least 50,000 metric tons of raw sugar, European traders said on Monday.
+* Egypt has issued an international tender to buy at least 50,000 metric tons of raw sugar.

-(Reporting by Maytaal Angel and Nigel Hunt; Editing by Savio D'Souza and Pooja Desai)
+(Reporting by Maytaal Angel, Nigel Hunt and Marcelo Teixeira; Editing by Savio D'Souza, Pooja Desai and Shounak Dasgupta)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.